Generative model for reciprocity and community detection in networks: Results

 \subsection{Performance for synthetic networks}

 We study various types of synthetic networks, generated by three different models to cover several network topologies.
 Two of them cover the extreme scenarios of networks generated, accounting only for community structure or only for reciprocity.
 For the former we use the standard stochastic block model (SBM) \citep{holland1983stochastic} and for the latter the reciprocity model of Holland and Leinhardt (HL) \citep{holland1981exponential}.
 Our model, instead, is designed to tune the relative impact of community structure and reciprocity in determining edges, by varying the parameter $\eta$.
-Thus, we use the benchmark generative model described above to interpolate between these two extremes by tuning $\eta$: for small values we recover the stochastic block model, whereas for higher values we recover a structure similar to Holland and Leinhardt's model.
-The generative process is described in detail in the Sec. ``Materials and methods''.
+Thus, we use the benchmark generative model described above to interpolate between these two extremes by tuning $\eta$: for small values we reproduce the results equivalent to the stochastic block model, whereas for higher values we replicate a structure similar to Holland and Leinhardt's model.

+The generative process is described in detail in the \Cref{appendix:gen}.
 As a remark, the exact joint likelihood of \mtrep\text{} is not determined in closed-form, however all the models used here for comparison adopt either its Poisson conditional distribution (our model with $\eta>0$) or its Poisson marginal distribution (all the other models).
 Thus experiments here are aimed at highlighting differences in the various models' assumptions.
 By varying the network sparsity and the impact of communities and reciprocity, we illustrate types of structure that may exist in real-world data, and test each algorithm's robustness against them on various tasks including edge prediction and the ability to reproduce sample networks that replicate relevant network quantities.